metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 4. The player decides whether to stick with their initial choice or switch to the last unpicked door (player decision 2).
 5. Game outcome is determined by whether the final player-selected door reveals either a prize (win) or a goat (loss).

-We should note some key characteristics of this formulation.
-First, an initial naive formulation might simply have that the player simply picks a door twice, with Monty doing something or other in between.
+There are a few key aspects to this formulation.
+An initial naive formulation might simply have that the player simply picks a door twice, with Monty doing something or other in between.
 Instead, I've stated the player picks a door (step 2/decision 1) then decides whether to switch doors (step 4/decision 2).
-This distinction is vital because in the second decision we have new information from Monty's reveal in step 3 that can help our win chances if we know to heed it.
-Also note there's implied randomness in the first 3 steps.
-That is, the prize door is set at random (step 1), the player picks their initial door at random (step 2/player decision 1), and Monty will occasionally reveal a goat at random (step 3).
-To clarify, randommization occurs in step 3 just a third of the time, specifically whenever the player first picked the prize door and thus leaves Monty to decide between one of two goats to reveal.
+This distinction is vital because Monty's step 3 reveal provides new information that can help our win chances if we know to heed it in the second player decision.
+Additionally, randomness is implied in first 3 steps.
+That is, the prize door is set randomly (step 1), the player picks picks an initial door randomly (step 2/player decision 1), and one third of the time Monty will reveal a goat at random (step 3).

-Before we dive into the simulation code, I'll next show a [pseudocode](https://en.wikipedia.org/wiki/Pseudocode) outline of tasks the code needs to accomplish to simulate the game with classic parameters.
-Pseudocode is simply a way of abstracting coding tasks that has the convenience of being programming language-agnostic.
-For the Monty Hall simulation, the initial pseudocode might be something like:
+Before we dive into the simulation code, I'll represent the problem using [pseudocode](https://en.wikipedia.org/wiki/Pseudocode) to outline tasks the code needs to accomplish.
+Pseudocode is simply a way of abstracting tasks for programming that has the convenience of being language-agnostic.
+Pseudocode for the classic problem might be something like:

 * run Monty_Hall_Game:
   + get door_indices from 1:ndoors